H2CO3/Sparkling/doc/semantics.md

 §2.
 Statements
 --------------
 §2.1.
-The function definition statement (`function-definition`).
+The function statement (`function-statement`).
-A function definition statement defines a function with zero or more arguments.
+A function statement defines a named function with zero or more arguments.
 A function is an individual piece of code representing an operation.
-They can be called with or without arguments and may or may not return a value.
+It can be called with or without arguments and may or may not return a value.
 In a function call expression, call arguments are evaluated and bound to formal parameters, and the code in the function operates on its arguments accordingly.